 Unlike other teachers, CTE teachers are often required to have work experience in the field they want to teach before entering the teaching profession.
 This requirement ensures that these teachers have adequate knowledge of the occupation to pass on to their students.
 These educators may also be required to pass some of the same licensing exams as other types of teachers—that is, those that assess the prospective teacher’s knowledge of educational theory and instruction.
 In addition, they may need to hold certain professional certifications and/or licenses in the occupational field they choose to teach.

-There are so many different types of teaching certification programs that the task of choosing one may seem daunting at first.
+There are so many different types of teaching certification programs to enrich your bachelor’s degree that the task of choosing one may seem daunting at first.
 Don’t worry too much, though.
 The process is as simple as deciding on an accredited teacher certification program that accommodates your desired learning mode and professional teaching aspirations.
 It’s really all about ensuring that the program is legitimate and aligns with the type of learning and teaching you’re most interested in.
 Once you choose one of the available teacher preparation programs and receive your acceptance letter from the college or university of your choice, you will be well on your way to achieving your career goals as a licensed professional teacher!

 - Bureau of Labor Statistics (BLS): Occupational Outlook Handbook